d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

           f'tokens/sec on {str(device)}')
 ```

-Next, we create a model instance and set hyperparameters.
-Then, we can train the model.
+Now we can create and train an RNN encoder-decoder model
+for sequence to sequence learning on the machine translation dataset.

 ```{.python .input}
 #@tab all